ReyG18/React-Portfolio/README.md

 - [Formik MUI Getting Started Guide](https://stackworx.github.io/formik-mui/docs/guide/getting-started/)
 - [Material-UI](https://mui.com/) for providing comprehensive React components.
 - [React](https://reactjs.org/) for the powerful front-end framework.

-## Future Developments

-- **Project Page:** The project page is currently incomplete and needs to be developed further to showcase the applications effectively.
-- **Resume Page:** The resume page is not yet finished and will be updated to include a downloadable resume and a detailed list of proficiencies.
-- **UI Improvements:** The user interface could be improved for a more polished look and better user experience.
-- **Responsiveness:** The site is not fully responsive yet and needs adjustments to ensure it looks good on all device sizes.